panther-labs/panther-analysis/README.md

   - Push your commit up to master: `git push --set-upstream origin initial-commit`
   - Merge your commit into master.
 If you are following the fork and pull request workflow, this will involve opening a PR, possibly getting approval, and then merging.

-#### Development
+#### Updating

 Now that you have a private repository will all the default policies and rules, you can customize away to your hearts content.
-When you are ready pull in the newest changes from our public repository, perform the following steps:
+When you are ready pull in the newest changes from our public repository, perform the following steps from within your private repo:

-  - If you have not already done so, add the public repository as a remote: `git remote add panther-upstream`
+  - If you have not already done so, add the public repository as a remote: `git remote add panther-upstream git@github.com:panther-labs/panther-analysis.git`
   - Pull in the latest changes (in a local branch if you cannot push to master): `git pull panther-upstream master`
-    - You may need to use the `--allow-unrelated-histories` flag if you did not push to master originally
+    - You may need to use the `--allow-unrelated-histories` flag if you did not maintain the history originally
   - Push the latest changes up and merge them: `git push`

 ## Panther CLI Tool